 Questions Good Coaches Ask

-Athletes are taught to high five their opponents after a game.
-This courtesy teaches them to be respectful and considerate to the feelings of others and to refrain from being a braggart because the win is less important than the character of the person who won.
+Athletes are taught to high-five their opponents after a game.
+This courtesy teaches them to be respectful and considerate of the feelings of others and to refrain from being a braggart because the win is less important than the character of the person who won.
 That's sportsmanship.

 For many kids, joining a sports team is a place where they expect to make friends and bond with their peers.
 It's a place they hope to be accepted and to be a contributing member toward a common goal.

 Most young athletes won't grow up to be professional sports players.
 They won't be in the Olympics.
 Athletes who perform exceptionally well might have a better chance than most, but they will be looked at for their skills, not the skills—or lack thereof—of their teammates.
-Therefore, do the right thing and give them all the opportunity to shine.
-Win or lose, this style of coaching will shine a light on the team.
+Therefore, please do the right thing and give them all the opportunity to shine.
+Win or lose, this coaching style will shine a light on the team.

 Is What's Fair for Players, Fair for Coaches

 Many people claim that children should be benched if they put in their best efforts but still don't perform well.
 However, who should suffer consequences if a child who shows up and works hard still doesn't perform well?
 Is that a reflection on the child's inability to play ball well or the coach's inability to train the player well?
 Perhaps, it's both.

 Therefore, if children who perform under par should be benched, it stands to reason that coaches who perform under par with those children should be canned.
 Consequently, it serves everybody best if the opportunity to participate is based on their effort, not their performance.

 Solution to Ballfield Brawls